 There are plenty of risks to consider when photographing in a winter environment.
 Among them are traveling in avalanche terrain, hypothermia, frostbite, thin ice on lakes and streams, and getting your vehicle stuck.
 Nearly all of them can be avoided by careful planting, a good amount of caution, and common sense.
 Listed below are a few basic items you should never leave home without.

-- Jumper cables and or a portable jump starter is also a must.
-Imagine charging up camera batteries, smartphone, and or laptop while sitting in your car waiting for the snow to stop, only to find out your car battery is dead.
+- Jumper cables and or a portable jump starter are also a must.
+Imagine charging up camera batteries, a smartphone, and or a laptop while sitting in your car waiting for the snow to stop, only to find out your car battery is dead.
 Not a good feeling!